GregWang198/Gurux.DLMS.Server.Example.Net/README.md

 ```

 Action method is called when client performs action like reset.
-You can handle actions by you self or let the framework handle it.
+You can handle actions by yourself or let the framework handle it.

 ```c#